droidwiki/mediawiki-extensions-AcceleratedMobilePages/README.md

 * No sidebar for navigation
 * basically every extension dangling with the UI is not doing it on the AMP page
 * No skins, there's only this specific AMP styling for now
+* iframes, mostly added by other extensions, are not supported and will be removed
 * Basically any other comfort feature

 These limitations are the result of building the whole DOM of the content page again, based on the AMPHTML standard.